-interest in the transaction.
-(4) A description of all items to be documentation sufficient to verify that the items to be exported or reexported are classified as EAR 99 and do not fall within any of the limitations contained in paragraph (d) of this section.
-(5) An Official Commodity Classification of EAR 99 issued by the Department of Commerce, Bureau of Export Administration ("BXA"), certifying that the product is EAR 99 is required to be submitted to OFAC with the request for a license authorizing the exportation or reexportation of all exportation or reexportation of all fertilizers, live horses, western red cedar, and medical devices other than basic medical supplies, such as syringes, bandages, gauze and similar items, that are specifically listed on BXA's website, www.bxa.doc.gov/ Regulations/Trade Sanctions ReformExport EnhancementAct html.
-RejorntExport EnhancementAct attm.
+individual is athiliated that have an interest in the transaction.
+(4) A description of all items to be exported or reexported pursuant to the requested one-year license, including a statement that the item is classified as statement that the item is classified as EAR 99, and, if necessary, documentation sufficient to verify that the items to be exported or reexported are classified as EAR 99 and do not fall within any of the limitations contained in paragraph (d) of this section.
+(5) An Official Commodity Classification of EAR 99 issued by the Department of Commerce, Bureau of Export Administration ("BXA"), certifying that the product is EAR 99 is syringes, bandages, gauze and similar items, that are specifically listed on BXA's website, www.bxa.doc.gov/ Regulations/Trade Sanctions ReformExport EnhancementAct.html.
 Medical supplies that are specifically listed on BXA's website do not require an Official Commodity Classification of EAR 99 from BXA.
-BXA will also provide a list on its website of medicines that are ineligible for a onemedicines that are ineligible for a one-year license under these procedures.
-If an exportor is uncertain whether the medicine to be exported is eligible, they should seek an Official Commodity Classification of EAR 99 from BXA and submit a copy to OFAC.
-See, 15 CFR 745.3 for instructions for obtaining Official Commodity Classification of EAR 99 from BXA.

-(a) A description of an items to be exported on reexported pursuant to the requested one-year license, including a statement that the item is classified as EAR 99, and, if necessary, documentation sufficient to verify that application requirements of another Federal agency.
-(2) Nothing in this section or in any license issued pursuant to paragraph (a) of this section authorizes the of this section authorizes the exportation or reexportation of any agricultural commodity, medicine, or medical device controlled on the United States Munitions List established under section 38 of the Arms Export Control Act (22 U.S.C.
-2778), controlled on any control list established under the Export Administration Act of 1979 or any successor statute (50 U.S.C.
+BXA will also reweide a Bit on its website of EAR 99 from BAA.
+BAA will also provide a list on its website of medicines that are ineligible for a one-year license under these procedures.
+If an exporter is uncertain whether the medicine to be exported is eligible, they should seek an Official Commodity Classified and EAR 00 from BVA and should seek an Official Commodity Classification of EAR 99 from BXA and submit a copy to OFAC.
+See, 15 CFR 745.3 for instructions for obtaining Official Commodity Classification of EAR 99 from BXA. (d) Limitations.
+(1) Nothing in this section or in any license issued pursuant to paragraph (a) of this section relieves the exporter from compliance with the export license application requirements of another compliance with the export license application requirements of another Federal agency.
+(2) Nothing in this section or in any license issued pursuant to paragraph (a) of this section authorizes the exportation or reexportation of any agricultural commodity, medicine, or medical device controlled on the United States Munitions List established under section 38 of the Arms Export Control Act (22 U.S.C.
+2778); controlled on any control list established under the Export control list established under the Export Administration Act of 1979 or any successor statute (50 U.S.C.
 App.
-2401 et seq.; or used to facilitate the et seq.; or used to facilitate the development or production of a chemical or biological weapon or weapon of mass destruction.
-(3) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects prohibitions on the sale or supply of U.S. technology or software used to manufacture agricultural commodities, medicine, or medical devices, such as technology to design or produce biotechnological items or medical devices.
-(4) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects U.S. nonproliferation export controls, of this section affects U.S. nonproliferation export controls, including end-user and end-use controls maintained under the Enhanced Proliferation Control Initiative.
-(5) This section does not apply to any transaction or dealing involving transaction or dealing involving property blocked pursuant to this chapter or to any other activity prohibited by this chapter that is not otherwise authorized in this part. (e) Covered items.
-For the purposes of this part, agricultural commodities, medicine, and medical devices are defined below.
+2401 et seq.; or used to facilitate the development or production of a chemical or biological weapon or weapon of mass destruction.
+(3) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects prohibitions on the sale or supply of U.S. technology or software used to manufacture aericultural commodities, medicine, or agricultural commodities, medicine, or medical devices, such as technology to design or produce biotechnological design or produce biotechnological items or medical devices.
+(4) Nothing in this section or in any license issued pursuant to paragraph (a) of this section affects U.S. nonproliferation export controls, including end-user and end-use controls maintained under the Enhanced Proliferation Courton linitiative.
+(5) This section does not apply to any transaction or dealing involving property blocked pursuant to this chapter or to any other activity prohibited by this chapter that is not otherwise authorized in this part. (e) Covered items.
+For the purposes of this part, agricultural commodities, this part, agricultural commodities, medicine, and medical devices are defined below.